GabriFila/app-sagra-pesto/README.md

 MenuDrawer (userRoles : string[])
 - contains links to reachable pages by user based on userRoles

+DeleteOrderButton
+- on click trigger DeleteOrderModal

+DeleteOrderModal
+- text input for number of order to delete
+- on click deleteButton call deleteOrder cloud function

+SearchOrderButton
+- display a text input and a button
+- on click trigger SearchOrderModal

+SearchOrderModal (orderNum : number)
+- useState = {order : IOrderWithId, courses : ICoursesWithId[]}
+- listen to order by orderNum and coures with orderNum = arg
+- map courses to SearchOrderModalCourse

+SearchOrderModalCourse (course : ICourseWithID)
+- display course name
+- create obj iconState {state : icon}
+- display icon different from state
+- on click modifiy set state in db accordingly
+- map dishes to DishRow

-PrivateRoleRoute (component : FCComponent, authed : boolean, required roles : string[])
+PrivateRoleRoute (component : FComponent, authed : boolean, required roles : string[])
 - if user not logged in redirect to login
 - if user logged in but urel not in role redirect to home
 - else return route to page page

-DeleteOrderModal
-- text input for number of order to delete
-- on click deleteButton call deleteOrder cloud function

 <div style="page-break-after: always;"></div>